 The Trust will inform the public about Mary Seacole’s life and work through an expansion of the Seacole exhibition at the Florence Nightingale Museum, close to the statue at St Thomas’ Hospital.

-In addition, the launch of the Young Seacole Ambassador initiative will appeal to a younger generation across the country, encouraging them to consider Mary’s inspirational qualities in the context of the modern day.
+In addition, the launch of the Young Seacole Ambassadors initiative will appeal to a younger generation across the country, encouraging them to consider Mary’s inspirational qualities in the context of the modern day.
 There will be an essay competition for year 5 and 6 school students, asking them: ‘Who is your modern-day Mary Seacole?’
-The competition will initially be open to children in the Lambeth and Southwark area, where the statue is based, with the aim of rolling this out nationally in the future.
+The competition will primarily be open to children in the Lambeth and Southwark area, where the statue is based, with the aim of rolling this out nationally in subsequent years.

-The new website will also be used as a gateway for those across all generations to access relevant news articles and activities associated with the Trust’s programmes.
+This new website will also serve as a gateway for those across all generations to access information about Mary’s life and legacy, browse relevant news articles and keep up to date with activities associated with the Trust’s programmes.

 Diversity in Leadership